Mini-IT/SnipeUnityPackage/README.md

 <ul>
 <li> Install <a href="https://developers.facebook.com/docs/unity/">Facebook SDK for Unity</a> (direct <a href="https://origincache.facebook.com/developers/resources/?id=FacebookSDK-current.zip">download link</a>) <br />
-Don't install "Examples" folder or remove it if it is already installed.
+Don't install "Examples" directory or remove it if it is already installed.
 <li> Install <a href="https://github.com/playgameservices/play-games-plugin-for-unity">Google Play Games for Unity</a>
 <li> Install <a href="https://github.com/googlesamples/unity-jar-resolver/blob/master/external-dependency-manager-latest.unitypackage">External Dependency Manager for Unity</a>.
 Actually it is already should be installed because it is included in the previous packages.<br />
 Allow it to add external package manager registries.
 (It's optional but it helps you to stay updated)
 <li> <a href="https://docs.unity3d.com/Manual/upm-ui-giturl.html">Add</a> <b>Snipe Tools</b> package to Unity's Package Manager - https://github.com/Mini-IT/SnipeToolsUnityPackage.git <br />
 After package import is done in Unity editor "Snipe" menu should appear.
 <li> Click <b>"Snipe/Initialize Assembly Definitions"</b> menu item.
-MiniIT.XXXX.XXXX.asmdef files should appear FacebookSDK and GooglePlayGames folders.
+MiniIT.XXXX.XXXX.asmdef files should appear in FacebookSDK and GooglePlayGames directories.
 <li> Click <b>"Snipe/Force Update Package"</b> menu item
 </ul>